biomassives/sextosol-blog-theme/docs/women-page.md

   the trauma of domestic violence

 ---
-# Advancing the Interests of Women
+# Advancing Women's Interests

-### "Imagine washing clothes by hand for a family of 7 with water you have to carry from a kilometer away!"
+As the saying goes, "Women hold up half of the sky," but do you realize that in the Global South, a woman does that with a jug full of water on her head and a baby on her back?

-As the saying goes, "Women hold up half of the sky," but do you realize that in the global South, a woman does that with a jug full of water on her head and a baby on her back?
 Women bear the brunt of poverty in the Sierra Madre and everywhere in the Global South.
-They typically have many children while suffering malnutrition and struggle to keep them well despite the poor resources the family is able to earn.
+Due to large household sizes and the poor resources families are able to gain, these women suffer from malnutrition and struggle to keep their children well.

 **Climate change impacts women significantly and exacerbates the hardships of poverty.**